 For the most part, ducks eat the same things other wild birds eat.
-Seeds and nuts are a common snack for these little creatures.
-Ducks also eat insects like flies, bees, and wasps these little ninjas can jump up in the air and snatch a bug almost as fast as you can blink.
-Salamanders and other lizards are on the menu, watch a duck chase a fast lizard through the grass, it’s like watching a kitten and a laser!
-Foul eat meat and proteins too, They really like cooked chicken, cooked duck, and even their own eggs scrambled and fed back to them . . . gross!
-After all of that I am still left asking the question, do ducks eat fish?
+Seeds and nuts are common snacks for these little creatures.
+Ducks also eat insects like flies, bees, and wasps; these little ninjas can jump up in the air and snatch a bug almost as fast as you can blink.
+Salamanders and other lizards are on the menu, watch a duck chase a fast lizard through the grass; it’s like watching a kitten and a laser!
+Foul eat meat and proteins too; they really like cooked chicken, cooked duck, and even their own eggs scrambled and fed back to them . . . gross!
+After all of that, I am still left asking the question, do ducks eat fish?

 Ducks Eat a Lot of Things

 A duck's diet actually consists of mostly small fish.
-Ducks are foragers, obviously, it depends on location and what is currently in season determines what the duck is eating the most at the time.
-Especially if strawberries, flies, and worms are around, they hard to pass up.
+Ducks are foragers; it depends on location and what is currently in season to determine what the duck is eating the most at the time.
+Especially if strawberries, flies, and worms are around, they are hard to pass up.
 For wild ducks, fish provide much of the needed proteins and acids that the ducks require to thrive and live long lives.

 Ducks dive down and swim under the water to chase fish, frogs, newts and other wildlife beneath the water's surface.
-Add acorns, seeds, bugs, algae and plants fish compliment the ducks overall diet as a nice meaty entree.
+Acorns, seeds, bugs, algae, plants, and fish complement the duck's overall diet.
 Domestic ducks like Cayuga, Runners, and Pekins also love to eat fish, algae, and other small aquatic life.
-So if you're keeping them locked up and feeding them poultry feed they will enjoy these little extra snacks.
+So if you're keeping them locked up and feeding them poultry feed, they will enjoy these little extra snacks.
 Happy ducks produce better eggs!!!